BOOK A DEMO Customer Portal

 The Health & Safety Executive (HSE) defines lone workers as “those who work by themselves without close or direct supervision”.

-The Health & Safety At Work 1974
+The Health & Safety at Work Act 1974

 This legislation covers employer duty to ensure the health, safety and welfare of employees including stating requirements for safe systems of work, health and safety policies, and safe working environments.

-The Management of Health & Safety At Work Regulations 1999
+The Management of Health & Safety at Work Regulations 1999

 This legislation details the approach to managing risks to employees.